HCDigitalScholarship/intervals/sections/11_Pandas.md

     SecundusTenor    377
     Bassus           337

-Or `stack()` all the columns on top of each other, then report the total number of unique values (notes):
+Or `stack()` all the columns on top of each other, then report the **total number of unique values** (that is, a count of the unique pitches):

     nr.stack().nunique()

-Counts of notes in each part, sorted alphabetically by note:
+#### Sorting Notes

+Count the notes in each voice part, then *sort the df alphabetically by note* (which is the index in this case.
+Since music21 names the notes by pitch class and octave, the result is a table from low to high of all the tones in the piece:

     nr.apply(pd.Series.value_counts).fillna(0).astype(int)

-Or sorted by the counts in the first voice (here the NA's are filled with 0 [zero]):
+Or sorted by the *counts in a particular voice* (here the NA's are filled with 0 [zero].
+To select a different column, change `nr.columns[0]` to a different number.
+To sort them in descending order, try `ascending=True`.

     nr.apply(pd.Series.value_counts).fillna(0).astype(int).sort_values(by=nr.columns[0], ascending=False)

-But it is also possible to declare a sort order for the pitches themselves, then organize the entire data frame in that sequence.
+But it is also possible to *declare a sort order for the pitches* , then organize the entire data frame in that sequence.
 This will show the voice ranges of each part.

 First, create a list of the pitches in order (from low to high, in this case).
-Note that music21 (and thus CRIM Intervals) represents B-flat as B-.
-C-sharp is C#.
+Note that music21 (and thus CRIM Intervals) represents B-flat as `B-`.
+C-sharp is `C#`.

     pitch_order = ['E-2', 'E2', 'F2', 'F#2', 'G2', 'A2', 'B-2', 'B2',
                'C3', 'C#3', 'D3', 'E-3','E3', 'F3', 'F#3', 'G3', 'G#3','A3', 'B-3','B3',